meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 ## Pre-requisites

-You must have completed **Challenge 02 - Emulate!**
+You must have completed **Challenge 02 - Creating a landing page**

 ## Introduction

-In the Commercial Marketplace when a customer indicates their intention to purchase your solution in the marketplace, they are directed to your landing page passing the query string token that, as seen, contains the basic details about the customer and their desired purchase.
+In the Commercial Marketplace when a customer indicates their intention to purchase your solution in the marketplace, they are directed to your landing page passing the query string token that, as seen in the previous challenge, contains the basic details about the customer and their desired purchase.
 The landing page is also your opportunity to capture any additional information as part of the onboarding and confirm the customer's purchase.

-In Challenge 01, we started work on our own landing page.
+In Challenge 02, we started work on our own landing page.
 We extracted the token from the query string and stored it in a variable.
 In this challenge the landing page is extended to decode purchase tokens.

-This is the point in development, you have a basic landing page, where you direct the Emulator mock purchase to that page, instead of the built in page.
+This is the point in development, you have a basic landing page, where you direct the Emulator mock purchase to that page instead of its built-in landing page.

 ## Description